 With the majority of us spending most of our time at home these days, what better time to learn some easy cleaning and disinfecting hacks for your spring cleaning.
 This list has some helpful information and tips that will coach you on the most effective ways to clean your home:

 - Freshen your carpets look and smell.
 Sprinkle baking soda on your carpet and wait for at least an hour to vacuum – add a few drops of your favorite essential oil for an extra fresh touch.

 - Clean and disinfect your electronics.
 Need to clean your phone? iPad?
 TV?
 No problem.
-Simply mix 1:1 water + 70% rubbing alcohol and apply on a microfiber cloth.
-Apply on to the device in s-pattern which will minimize streaking.
+Simply mix 1:1 water + 70% rubbing alcohol and apply with a microfiber cloth.
+Apply onto the device in s-pattern which will minimize streaking.

 - Disinfect your entryway.
 Protect your home from the outside in.
 Use disinfectant solution or 70% rubbing alcohol base and apply on your entryway – doorbell, locks, switches, doorknobs, window, mailbox, railings, and other hot spots around the entrance.

 - Refresh your washing machine.
 Run the machine with hot water, then add distilled white vinegar and baking soda, and let it sit for an hour.
 Then, restart the machine, let the water drain, and wipe it dry – good as new voila!

 - Tackle your dusty blinds.
 Blinds are a hassle to clean, so we love this painless method: wrap microfiber cloths around a pair of tongs and wipe them across each blind.

 - Remove coffee stains.
 Hot or cold, most of us love our coffee, but accidents do happen — dab the area with a microfiber or white cloth and finish off by applying this magic formula: one tablespoon of liquid dish soap, two cups of cool water, and one tablespoon of white vinegar.
 Just like that the Joe stains should disappear.